-Load on forks according to load capacity mentioned on machine name plate when sideshift is applied.
-Uneven loading will deteriorate the stability of machine when load is raised.
+Load on forks according to load capacity mentioned on truck name plate when sideshift is applied.
+Uneven loading will deteriorate the stability of the truck when load is raised.

-▲Top of load should not extend above backrest.
+▲ Top of load should not extend above backrest.

 2. OPERATING HAZARDS